wraiford/encrypt-gib/README.md

     * prepending plaintext with noise
     * additional hidden parameters
     * and more...
+* auto-generation of salt
+  * may require its own IV, or just rely on the runtime's (NodeJS/browser) random bytes function.

 ## running respec-ful tests - `npm test` and others